Data Engineer Resume Guide and Templates

 • Contact Information: Include your name, location, email, and links to your LinkedIn or GitHub profiles.
 Put this at the top.
 Contact information should be no more than two single-spaced lines.

-• Professional Summary: Include a brief summary highlighting your key achievements and skills.
+• Professional Summary: Provide a concise overview that highlights your key achievements and skills.
 For juniors, focus on your education and relevant projects.
 A brief summary should be no more than 3-5 lines explaining: Who you are, what you do, what you’re known for (major accomplishment/milestone), and where you’re going next (Target role)

 • Work Experience: Highlight your most relevant roles in reverse-chronological order, focusing on measurable achievements.